Grand Teton Training

 While there are no definitive guidelines that ensure success in the mountains, a good measure of your readiness can be gauged from similar efforts.
 If you have hills to train on, you can use the metric of 1000 feet/hour for 2 or more hours, to gauge your fitness.
 In other words, at a minimum you should be able to comfortably hike up 2000 vertical feet in approximately 2 hours.
 Keep in mind that climbing the Grand Teton involves more than just hiking, but this guideline will help you determine whether your overall aerobic fitness is adequate.

 If you are disciplined and familiar with the specific exercises that will accomplish your goals, you can complete your training on your own.
-In the last several years though, we’ve seen a change and many of our climbers purchase a training plan and then modify it to meet their needs.
+In the last several years though, we’ve seen a change and most of our climbers purchase a training plan and then modify it to meet their needs.
 If you have never trained for a specific physical challenge, and don’t know where to start, or if you want to be sure you are training effectively, we suggest that you go this route.
-If you’ve already reserved a Grand Teton climb, a link to a recommended plan was sent to you in your confirmation email – Evoke Endurance.
-Another option is in the answer to the next question.
-Both Evoke Endurance and Samsara offer custom Grand Teton training plans.
+If you’ve already reserved a Grand Teton climb, additional information and a link to a recommended plan was sent to you in your confirmation email.
+Exum has partnered with Evoke Endurance and they provide a comprehensive 16-week Grand Teton training plan which can be modified to meet individual climber’s needs.
+The plan is inexpensive and Exum receives no monetary benefit from your purchase.
+The benefit to Exum is the same as the benefit to you – climbers arrive more prepared for the physical effort required to successfully reach the summit.

 Reaching the summit of the Grand Teton is an incredibly rewarding experience – it will take work to prepare for the climb, effort during the climb, and indeed there is risk in all climbing.